-The doctoral program supports a focus on quantitative methods and/or qualitative methods, while fostering facility with mixed methods designs.
+The doctoral program supports a focus on quantitative methods and qualitative methods, while fostering facility with mixed methods designs.

-The doctoral program includes the coursework requirements outlined below.
+The doctoral program includes the coursework requirements outlined below, which typically total at least 42 credits.
 Students with an earned master’s degree may take fewer courses, if course waivers are granted based on previous relevant graduate coursework.
-However, in all cases, students are required to take no fewer than 32 credits of PhD coursework in residence at Boston University post matriculation into the PhD program.
+However, in all cases, students are required to take no fewer than 32 credits of PhD coursework in residence at Boston University post-matriculation into the PhD program.
 A minimum grade of a B is required in all PhD coursework.

 Core PhD Courses